Register to Vote

-To vote in local, national or European elections, you must be on the electoral register (sometimes called the electoral roll).
+To vote in local or national elections, you must be on the electoral register (sometimes called the electoral roll).
 This is a list of the names and addresses of everyone who is registered to vote.
 If you are not on the register, you cannot vote.

 You are not automatically registered to vote, even if you pay council tax, so it’s important to register.

 Flintshire County Council and Town & Community elections – Thursday 5 May 2022

 The deadline for voter registration – 11:59pm on Thursday 14 April 2022

 - If you are already registered to vote at your property and have not moved since, you do not need to re-register to vote